fangchun007/Advanced-Lane-Finding/README.md

 ## Algorithms and Pipeline

 I chose to explain the thought of designing an algorithm just before, or in, or after the corresponding code.
 Even though, this method lead to a longer file, it should make the process of understanding much more easier.
-Please click [here]() for my code.
+Please click [here](https://github.com/fangchun007/Advanced-Lane-Finding/blob/master/LaneLineProject.ipynb) for my code and detailed explanation.

 I chose to create a test video other than testing only on several images to verify an algorithm or pipeline.
 If you wish to visit those videos, please click [here](https://github.com/fangchun007/Advanced-Lane-Finding/tree/master/output_images).